isomerpages/moe-ferngreenpri/_our-curriculum/Sexuality Education (SEd).md

        (iii)  Make responsible decisions for yourself, your family and society; and

        (iv)  Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

+You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.

+Note: MOE Sexuality Education link is broken (page not found).